-Chairman Rockefeller, Ranking Member Hutchison, and members of the Committee, I am Julie Brill, a Commissioner of the Federal Trade Commission ("FTC" or "Commission").
+Chairman Bono-Mack, Chairman Walden, Ranking Member Butterfield, Ranking Member Eshoo, and members of the Subcommittees, I am Edith Ramirez, a Commissioner of the Federal Trade Commission ("FTC" or "Commission").
 I appreciate the opportunity to present the Commission's testimony on consumer privacy.

-Privacy has been an important component of the Commission's consumer protection mission for 40 years.
+Privacy has been an important part of the Commission's consumer protection mission for 40 years.
 During this time, the Commission's goal in the privacy arena has remained constant: to protect consumers' personal information and ensure that they have the confidence to take advantage of the many benefits offered by the dynamic and ever-changing marketplace.
 To meet this objective, the Commission has undertaken substantial efforts to promote privacy in the private sector through law enforcement, education, and policy initiatives.
 For example, since 2001, the Commission has brought 34 cases challenging the practices of companies that failed to adequately protect consumers' personal information; more than 100 spam and spyware cases; and 16 cases for violation of the Children's Online Privacy Protection Act ("COPPA").
-The Commission also has distributed millions of copies of educational materials for consumers and businesses to address ongoing threats to security and privacy.
-And the FTC examines the implications of new technologies and business practices on consumer
+The

 &lt;sup>1 The views expressed in this statement represent the views of the Commission.
 My oral presentation and responses to questions are my own and do not necessarily represent the views of the Commission or any other Commissioner.
 Commissioner William E. Kovacic dissents from this testimony to the extent that it endorses a Do Not Track mechanism.
-Commissioner Rosch dissents to the portions of the testimony that discuss and describe certain conclusions about the concept of Do Not Track.
-His views are included in an attached Separate Statement.
+Commissioner J. Thomas Rosch dissents to the portions of the testimony that discuss and describe certain conclusions about the concept of Do Not Track.
+Commissioner Rosch also has some reservations about the proposals in the preliminary staff privacy report.
+See attached statement, Statement of Commissioner J. Thomas Rosch, Dissenting in Part, Internet Privacy: The Views of the FTC, FCC, and NTIA, Before the Subcomm. on Commerce, Manufacturing, and Trade and Subcomm. on Communications and Technology of the H. Comm. on Energy and Commerce, 112th Cong., July 14, 2011 (hereinafter "Rosch Statement").